 If you frequently purchase fabric without knowing exactly what you’re going to make with it, use index cards to write down the quantity, fabric content and if you purchased it with a particular pattern in mind.
 Tuck into the fabric or punch a hole in the card and thread it through a selvedge to tie around the fabric.

-Organize fabric in a way that makes sense for you– by color for easy mixing and matching, by fabric content to keep your knits separate from your wovens, by designer, or even solids vs. prints.
+Organize fabric in a way that makes sense for you-- by color for easy mixing and matching, by fabric content to keep your knits separate from your wovens, by designer, or even solids vs. prints.

 Commercial patterns are notorious for not fitting back into the envelope once they’ve been used.
 Instead of ending up with a lumpy envelope, why not put your pattern pieces into a 9 x 12 manilla mailing envelope instead?
 Cut down the front left side and bottom of the original envelope so you can see the front and back next to each other and attach with tape to the mailing envelope.
-This allows you file your patterns horizontally in a filing cabinet however makes the most sense for you (by company, pattern number or type) and flip through them with ease.
+This allows you store your quilting and sewing patterns horizontally in a filing cabinet however makes the most sense for you (by company, pattern number or type) and flip through them with ease.

 3-ring binders outfitted with clear page protectors are another option for pattern organization.
 This works especially well for PDF patterns that didn't come with a physical envelope.
 If you have a large pattern collection, separate by category (dresses, tops, children's) or pattern manufacturer.